XyzKangUI/LoCA-modified/README.md

 Modified version with added option to look like "Loss of Control" instead of retail style.

+# Note:

-Requires OmniCC to display timer.
+Requires OmniCC to display timer when using Loss of Control style